Donate

 The Village at Pine Tree Park is part of a province-wide housing first initiative.
 This approach (1) keeps people alive so they can address challenges – like addiction – that can take time and treatment and long-term counselling to address, and (2) provides people with a safe foundation on which they can build.

-For many people staying at The Village, it is the first private, safe, stable shelter they have had in a long time.
+For many people staying at The Village, it is the first private, safe, consistent shelter they have had in a long time.
 Each resident meets regularly with staff to work on an individualized plan.
 Together, they set goals – long-term housing, employment, physical and mental wellness – and residents are connected with the resources they need to achieve those goals.

 The Village at Pine Tree Park is operated by New Dawn and the Ally Centre and funded by the provincial government.
 Learn more about the role of shelter villages in the province’s Action on Homelessness.